 Improve communication on OUV key values and climate change effects on the ability of the Wadden Sea to deliver ecosystem services in relation to economic, social, and cultural values.

-Reflect about the Wadden Sea as “blue carbon” ecosystem.
-As marine and coastal ecosystems naturally store carbon, a natural and resilient Wadden Sea ecosystem may play an important role in mitigating climate change.
+Improve the potential of the Wadden Sea as “blue carbon” ecosystem.
+As marine and coastal ecosystems naturally store carbon, a natural and resilient Wadden Sea ecosystem may play an important role in mitigating climate change, while at the same time conserving biodiversity and protecting the coast.

-I
+Recognize the role that Wadden Sea management has in terms of climate change mitigation, for example the impact of bottom-contact fisheries and the impact of drainage on saltmarshes in terms of releasing carbon from sediments.
+Act accordingly to minimize the additional release of carbon into the atmosphere.

+Investigate which anthropogenic pressures on the Wadden Sea ecosystem should be reduced in order to boost adaptive capacity, improve resilience, reduce vulnerability to climate change and thus safeguard the Outstanding Universal Value while taking into account potentially unavoidable ecosystem changes.

 Towards a Sustainable Management of the Wadden Sea